Curriculum and Required Courses

-During senior year in Dietetics, students may apply for a Dietetic Internship to complete the required supervised practice experience.
+During senior year in Dietetics, students may apply for a Supervised Practice Program (Dietetic Internship) to complete the required supervised practice experience.
 The B.S.
 Nutrition and Dietetics degree and the Dietetic Internship will prepare students to become a Registered Dietitian Nutritionist.

 Beyond the University requirements, the course requirements specifically for students majoring in Dietetics are listed below.
 Note that several courses are considered equivalent and may be substituted for each other (e.g. Microbio 101 or 303 and Biochem 501)